stengerh/IntelliJATS/NOTES.md

-I think of ATS being broken up into syntaxtic glue sort declaations, sorts, type declarations, types, term declarations, terms
+I think of ATS being broken up into syntactic glue sort declarations, sorts, type declarations, types, term declarations, terms

-these should all be highlighted fdifferently
+these should all be highlighted differently

-It's not clear where costum fixity falls into this model, also macros
+It's not clear where custom fixity falls into this model, also macros

-Current plan, roughly aproximate the lexer and the parser(?) from the ATS compiler.
+Current plan, roughly approximate the lexer and the parser(?) from the ATS compiler.
-Can then aproximate anylisis in the IDE.
+Can then approximate analysis in the IDE.

 Next step: run everything through the full jsonize, mock a fake lexer out of it.  but will need to find a way to deal with partyly incorrect files (we could fall back to the jflex)